G-Polyverse-Jack/ZDoom-Launcher/FULL_USER_GUIDE.md

 To select an option you just need to type the value between the square brackets related to the wanted option and then press enter.
 The option values are not case sensitive.
 You will see your input before "entering" it right after the menu message or in the lowest line.

-Comfirmation dialog messages work the same way.
+Confirmation dialog messages work the same way.
 Example:

         	Restore default profile: